 Each year the Cathedral organises an opportunity for people to make a pilgrimage

-In previous years we have been blessed to visit Turkey, Greece, Syria, Rome and Assisi, Oberammergau, Armenia, Georgia, Greece, Santiago de Compostela, Jordan and Sinai.
+In previous years we have been blessed to visit Turkey, Greece, Syria, Rome and Assisi, Oberammergau, Armenia, Georgia, Santiago de Compostela, Jordan and Sinai.

 To mark the 500th anniversary of the Reformation The Very Revd Andrew Nunn, Dean of Southwark led a group to Germany in May 2017 to visit places associated with Martin Luther.

 In May 2011, 2013, 2016 and 2018 we went on a pilgrimage to the Holy Land.